Johnni1208/the-rocket-league/README.md

 # The Rocket League - A drinking WebApp game
 The Rocket League is a mobile WebApp drinking game.
 Espacially made for "Astra Rakete".
-It tracks how many bottles you've drunken and how many others drank.
+It tracks how many bottles you've drunken and how many others drank. (commissioned work)

 **Build with:**
 - Angular 7.1.0